jon-jacky/Piety/editors/edsel.md

 **edsel** is  based on the line editor [ed.py](ed.md).
 It also provides the built-in Python shell and scripting provided by [edo.py](../editors/edo.md).
-Those two pages provide much of what you need need to know to use *edsel*.
+Those two pages provide much of what you need to know to use *edsel*.

 **edsel** has no dependencies.